cordblomquist/ps40-shelly4pm-controller/readme.md

 ## 3. Thermostat Logic & Feed ControlThe "heart" of the controller is the Feed Rate logic.
 Unlike a gas furnace that is simply On or Off, a pellet stove must run continuously but vary the size of the fire.

+### The "Pulse" Principle

-### The "Pulse" PrincipleThe Auger Motor is a single-speed AC gear motor.
+The Auger Motor is a single-speed AC gear motor.
 To control the amount of fuel, we use **Duty Cycle Modulation**:

 * **ON Time:** The auger turns and drops pellets.
 * **OFF Time:** The auger sits still, allowing the pellets to burn.

-### Two Modes of OperationThe script switches between two distinct profiles based on the "Thermostat" state (Boolean 200).
+### Two Modes of Operation

+The script switches between two distinct profiles based on the "Thermostat" state (Boolean 200).

 #### 1. Low Fire (Pilot / Idle Mode)
 * **Trigger:** Virtual Switch 200 is `OFF` (False).